MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ---
-title: Use SharePoint and OneDrive files in Power Query
+title: SharePoint and OneDrive for Business files import
 description: All available methods in Power Query to get files from your SharePoint or OneDrive for Business accounts.
 author: ptyx507
 ms.service: powerquery